Diplomatic & Official Visas for Djibouti

 • Processing Time: 4 - 7 Working Days, depending on the applicant’s nationality and diplomatic agreements.

-• The visa is usually Stamped in the passport before travel.
+• The visa is usually stamped in the passport before travel.

 Urgent requests may be processed faster for high-ranking officials or special delegations.